hetalian/hetalian/README.md

 i do my own thing and u do yours, nothig is really a big deal for me. i am straightforward about certain things and i don't use tone tags not really required but ill use them if u want me to

 not sure what else to add other than i like to draw and complex media / characters and i would LOVE recommendations ..
-Ok? kkkkkkk
+Ok? kkkkkkk also pleasehpleasehpleaaaaaaaaaase help me find the artist on the banner.... i tried to use reverse searh but it directed me to a porn ad and i cant remember who they r anymore

 </br>
 </br>